5 Empowering Life Lessons from Maria Skłodowska-Curie

-Lesson 1: Let no obstacle, no matter how seemingly insurmountable, discourage you from doing what you want
+Lesson 1: Let no obstacle discourage you

 However, the biggest difficulty was yet to emerge.
-When she and her husband Pierre Curie (whom she'd met at the Sorbonne) were on the verge of proving that radium was a new, undiscovered element, other scientists were reluctant to believe in their revelations.
+When Skłodowska-Curie and her husband, Pierre Curie (whom she'd met at the Sorbonne), were on the verge of proving that radium was a new, undiscovered element, other scientists were reluctant to believe their revelations.
 The only way to convince doubters was to separate a small quantity of pure radium from uranium ore.
-Here comes the challenge: the ore contained only negligible traces of pure radium, thus acquiring the desired 0.1 gram of pure element required not only tons of ore but also a well equipped, perfectly ventilated and clean laboratory.
+Here comes the challenge: the ore contained only negligible traces of pure radium.
+Thus, acquiring the desired 0.1 gram of pure element required not only tons of ore but also a well equipped, perfectly ventilated and clean laboratory.

 Carrying those heavy containers was an exhausting task.
 I was also very tired with boiling the ore for long hours while keeping it in constant motion with an iron stirrer.

-They worked for free for 4 years, doing things a lab assistant would normally do, risking their health and careers, and turning down comfortable offers from a few universities (such as from Geneva) just because they believed in a greater cause.
+They worked for free for four years, doing things a lab assistant would normally do, risking their health and careers, and turning down comfortable offers from a few universities (such as from Geneva) just because they believed in a greater cause.

 Lesson 2: Share your ideas

-Discovering new elements is enough of an accomplishment for one’s entire career but Maria did much than this.
-For example, from the present day’s point of view the Skłodowska-Curie spouses could be named one of the first propagators of the Creative Commons principles.
+Discovering new elements is enough of an accomplishment for one’s entire career, but Maria did much than this.
+For example, from the present day’s point of view, the Skłodowska-Curie spouses could be named one of the first propagators of the Creative Commons principles.
 According to Maria Skłodowska-Curie:

 None of us ever intended to make any profit out of our discovery.
-Thus, we didn’t apply for patents and we always publicly announced the results of our studies as well as methods of extraction of the pure radium from the ore.
+Thus, we didn’t apply for patents, and we always publicly announced the results of our studies as well as methods of extraction of the pure radium from the ore.
 Moreover, we always shared all our knowledge with other scientists whenever they asked us to.
-We found it very beneficial for the fabrication of radium (…) giving scientists and doctors the materials they needed.
+We found it very beneficial for the fabrication of radium […] giving scientists and doctors the materials they needed.

 This altruistic stance contributed vastly to the development of medicine (radiologic examinations and cancer treatments) and industry (industrial radiography) and science.
-Eventually, the properties of radium attracted the richest investors and Maria Skłodowska-Curie could have made billions on it but instead she chose to use almost all the income it generated for further research into radioactivity and the founding of radium institutes.
+Eventually, the properties of radium attracted the richest investors, and Maria Skłodowska-Curie could have made billions on it – but instead, she chose to use almost all the income it generated for further research into radioactivity and the founding of radium institutes.